bigfix/developer.bigfix.com/site/reference/types/osxvalue.md

 # type: osxvalue

-The &amp;lt;osxvalue&amp;gt; inspectors provide access to the elements of a dictionary.
+The &lt;osxvalue&lt; inspectors provide access to the elements of a dictionary.

 # array of &lt;osxvalue&gt; : array